centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/integrating-pollers.md

 systemctl restart gorgoned
 ```

-At this point, any of your central nodes should be allowed to connect to your poller's Gorgone service and send configurations, retrieve statistics, restart services, etc.
+At this point, both your central nodes should be allowed to connect to your poller's Gorgone service and send configurations, retrieve statistics, restart services, etc.